Military history of Africa: Military history of East Africa

 In 1885, Germany established its German East Africa colony in Tanganyika.
 The Germans fought doggedly to maintain their colony during the East African Campaign of World War I. The German commander, Paul Emil von Lettow-Vorbeck managed to elude capture for over five years.

 In the 20th century, a number of groups engaged in guerrilla warfare in their fight to gain independence from the colonial powers, such as the Maji Maji Rebellion (1905–1907) against the Germans in Tanganyika (later Tanzania), and the Mau Mau Uprising (1952–1960) against the British in Kenya.

-Recent East African conflicts have included the Burundi Civil War (1993–2005), the 1998 embassy bombings, and the Rwandan Civil War (1994).
-The Ugandan Civil War and the Darfur conflict, among other local conflicts, continue.
+Recent East African conflicts have included the Burundi Civil War (1993–2005), the 1998 embassy bombings, the Rwandan Civil War (1994), and the Darfur conflict (2003–2020).
+The Ugandan Civil War, among other local conflicts, continue.